CHALLENGES

 Gateway Program Development Corporation

 The Partnership for New York City advises the Gateway Development Corporation by sharing the impact of the infrastructure projects on New York City’s business community and economy.
 The Partnership provides testimony at board meetings and public comment at press conferences in support of the Hudson River Tunnel project and Portal North Bridge.
-These infrastructure projects are vital to New York City as 330,000+ commuters cross the Hudson River each day on public transit.
-This heavy traffic means that for every hour of delay on NJ Transit, city employers incur $7.4 million in losses.
+These infrastructure projects are vital to New York City as 330,000+ commuters cross the Hudson River each day pre-pandemic on public transit.
+This heavy traffic means that for every hour of delay on NJ TRANSIT, city employers incur over $7 million in losses.

 ADVOCACY AND PARTNERSHIPS